scrapy/scrapy/docs/topics/extensions.rst

 which order the extensions are loaded because they don't depend on each other [1].

-However this feature can be exploited if you need to add an extension which depends on other extension already loaded.
+However, this feature can be exploited if you need to add an extension which depends on other extensions already loaded.

 [1] This is is why the :setting:`EXTENSIONS_BASE` setting in Scrapy (which contains all built-in extensions enabled by default) defines all the extensions